qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/misc/particle-arguments.md

 Because certain particles (in the table above) require additional data, it is not recommended to spawn a particle without its corresponding data.
 This can result in particles not showing due to missing requirements.

-::::warning Example - Show particles at a player's location (without data)
+::::danger Example - Show particles at a player's location (without data)

 Say we wanted to have a command that displayed particles at a player's location.
 We will use the following command syntax: